 Aparna Kaaraal Mohan

-Aparna is a Master of research student from the EPSRC CDT in Sensor Technologies and Applications programme.
-She is currently working on single-cell single-phage analysis of the effects of dormancy and resistance evolution towards the efficacy of phage therapy.
+Aparna is a 3rd year PhD student from the EPSRC Sensor CDT programme.
+She is working on developing microfluidic-microscopic approaches to understand the effects of cellular dormancy towards phage therapy.

 Email: ak2432@cam.ac.uk